 - 1. Students with a valid Pennsylvania driver's license must submit a "Student Driver Permit Form" annually to the school office with a copy of their driver's license, registration, and insurance card to be allowed to park on campus. - 2.
 Students will park in the area designated by the administration and will remain parked until the end of the school day.
 A car is not to be used as a locker.
 Students may briefly visit their car during the school day only after receiving a pass from the Upper School Dean. - 3.
 No other students are to be transported by the student driver unless written parental permission from both the driver and passenger has been given in advance to the school office. - 4.
-Student drivers may not exit the parking lot between 3:05 and 3:15 without specific permission from an administrator or the Covenant staff member supervising dismissal. - 5.
 Failure to comply with these guidelines or any reckless driving will result in the revocation of campus parking privileges.